top of page

 Maryam will be told with the intimacy of a character-driven drama and the sweep of a global journey.
 Like Lion, it moves from the intensity of childhood in Tehran to adulthood in the West.
 Like The Theory of Everything, it balances romance and intellectual discovery with the devastating reality of illness.
 And in the spirit of The Diving Bell and the Butterfly, it explores creativity itself — how Maryam envisioned mathematics not as numbers but as landscapes of imagination.

-Maryam Mirzakhani’s life has a cinematic arc: from war-scarred Tehran to the corridors of Harvard and Stanford, where she broke through barriers that had excluded women from mathematics’ highest honors.
+Maryam Mirzakhani’s life has a cinematic arc: from Post-revolutionary Tehran to the corridors of Harvard and Stanford, where she broke through barriers that had excluded women from mathematics’ highest honors.
 Nearly a decade after The Man Who Knew Infinity brought Ramanujan’s story to audiences worldwide, Maryam offers the opportunity to inspire a new generation — especially young women in a field still dominated by men.

 By producing this film through Infinity Arts, we will ensure an uncompromising commitment to authenticity — the very heart of our mission.
 More than a story about mathematics, Maryam is about resilience, love and the human cost of greatness.
 Her discoveries inspired awe among mathematicians, while her life story — intimate, tragic and profound — will move audiences everywhere.